 Prevent Clutter and Growth

 Even if you have a small amount of green space in your backyard, you need to keep it trimmed.
 Overgrowth in your backyard, even with just grass, can make the whole space feel cluttered and uninviting.
 Trimming the grassy areas at least once a week can really help make the space feel elevated, inspiring you to use it year-round.
+If you have big trees, You might have to deal with falling branches when removing a tree or even damage your existing landscaping, so hire a company with the proper credentials when finding tree removal services to get the best results.
 If there’s one thing you should remember while transforming your small backyard, it’s that less is best.
 Sometimes, all you need is a small cafe table with a couple of chairs and a few potted plants in the corners to really make the space.
 Adding lots and lots of decor items–even if they’re small–can make the space feel cluttered.
 Then, neither you nor your friends will want to spend time in that space!

 If you’re currently using your small backyard as a storage space for some of your outdoor items, consider renting a storage unit or sorting through your items.
 Donate or sell what you no longer use and consolidate your items into other storage bins that can also double as outdoor decor.
 You can find many chests or other outdoor storage units that can double as functioning tables or benches.
 This way, you’ve added a layer of functionality to your decor, maximizing your space without cluttering it!